tritonmc/triton-website/docs/concepts/config.md

 This will also be used to get a message if you don't have it translated in the player's language yet.

-## General Settings
+## General settings

 ### `twin-token`

-If you're using BungeeCord, you only need to place your TWIN token in the BungeeCord Triton's config.
+If you're using a proxy, you only need to place your TWIN token in the Triton's config on the proxy.
 To learn more about TWIN and how you can get the token, visit the [TWIN documentation page](./twin.md).

 ### `open-selector-command-override`